Nestled in the northern part of Rome’s historic centre, the Piazza del Popolo was once the gateway to the Italian capital.

 The Porta del Popolo

-Integrated in the Aurelian Wall – a defensive wall built during the reigns of the emperors Aurelian and Probus in the 3rd century AD – The Porta del Popolo as we know it today was built in 1475 on the orders of Pope Sixtus IV, on the site of an ancient Roman gate (the Porta Flaminia).
+Integrated in the Aurelian Wall – a defensive wall built during the reigns of the emperors Aurelian and Probus in the 3th century AD. – The Porta del Popolo as we know it today was built in 1475 at the request of Pope Sixtus IV, on the site of an ancient Roman gate (the Porta Flaminia).

 In the 16th century, the Porta del Popolo was remodelled by architect Nanni di Baccio Bigio, who drew his inspiration from the Arch of Titus, built in the 1st century AD under the reign of Emperor Domitian.